We buy, consign and sell antique bottles in our online auction - including old whiskey, bitters, sodas, water,

 GRADING SYSTEM

-American Bottle Auctions grading goes by a number system, which coincides with the condition of a bottle.
+General Grading: American Bottle Auctions grading goes by a number system, which coincides with the condition of a bottle.
 When you read a description, we will talk about the condition of the bottle in detail and then assign a grade number to it.
-For instance, it might say, "this bottle has some light stain and some minor high-point wear and grades an 8."
+For instance, it might say, “this bottle has some light stain and some minor high-point wear and grades an 8.”
 This number reflects the things we talk about and any flaws or distractions from a bottle being perfect.
 The condition number falls between a 1 and a 10, with a grade 10 Attic Mint being the best.
-A grade number can fall in between such as a 7.5 or sometimes we will say "a 6+," but you can generally go by the number as being in the neighborhood of what grade we consider the condition for it to fall under.
+A grade number can fall in between such as an 8.5 or sometimes we will say 9.3, and you can generally go by the grade number as being in the neighborhood of what condition we feel this bottle falls under.
+We will have a minimum of three experts examining each bottle in this sale.
+We will examine every bottle under 20X magnification and in bright indoor and outdoor light.

 GRADES

-Near Mint (grade 5-6)—A very good condition bottle.
-Besides a couple scratches, a pinhead-sized ding on the base and maybe some minor stain, it is about perfect.
+Near Mint (grade 6-7)—A very decent to good condition bottle.
+Besides a couple scratches, a pinhead-sized ding on the base and maybe some minor stain, it is visibly pleasing at first glance.
 It could be a bottle that should or could be cleaned to improve it, and we’ll mention that on occasion.
-Near Mint bottles are generally good clean bottles that don’t have any type of chip, crack or radiating potstone.
+Near Mint bottles are generally pretty good bottles that don’t have any type of chip, crack or radiating potstone.
 Please note that some bottles, like soda or beer, tend to be in lesser grades due to the amount of original use they had.
-A Near Mint bottle is a good solid condition bottle.
+A Near Mint bottle is an average condition bottle.

-Almost Mint (grade 7-8)—At first glance, the bottle appears Mint.
-Upon fairly close examination there may be a scratch or two, some minor stain or miniscule flaw.
-About Mint bottles won’t exhibit much wear but can have some typical light scratches or minor wear.
-An About Mint bottle is an extremely good condition bottle that could be very lightly cleaned.
-As we say, About Mint can fall in between categories.
-There might be a pretty decent difference between an About Mint 7 and an 8.5.
+Almost Mint (grade 8-9)—At first glance, the bottle appears Mint.
+Upon fairly close examination there may be some scratches, some minor stain or miniscule flaw.
+Almost Mint bottles won’t exhibit much wear but can have some typical light scratches or minor wear.
+An Almost Mint bottle is a good condition bottle that could be cleaned.
+As we say, Almost Mint can fall in between categories.
+There might be a pretty significant difference between an Almost Mint 7.4 and an 8.7.

 Attic Mint (grade 10)—Perfect, no cleaning, possibly found in an attic.
 Possible original label.
 Undisturbed by time.
-We virtually never call a bottle Attic Mint unless it’s been found in a house or somehow protected by the elements.
+We almost never call a bottle Attic Mint unless it’s been found in a house or somehow protected by the elements.
 Attic Mint bottles are usually an absolute top specimen strictly regarding condition.
 In other words, two bottles that could be considered Attic Mint could vary in crudity and color but as far as condition, they would both be considered equally Attic Mint.
+You can go into a supermarket today and find a brand new bottle that isn’t Attic Mint.
+They are a very special condition bottle and very difficult to find.